micklynch/patient-data-network/README.md

 * Run `composer-playground` from the terminal
 * Open [http://localhost:8080](http://localhost:8080) in your browser of choice
 * At the bottom of the `admin@patient-data-network` card, you can click on the _"Connect now"_ link
-* Now you are up and running, feel free to play around by switching your ID in the ID Registry between patients and providers..
+* Now you are up and running, feel free to play around by switching your ID in the ID Registry between patients and practitioners..
 * Feedback and contributions are welcome

 ---